VavoulidisMiltiadisZacharias/Rock-paper-scissors/README.md

 ### **General info:**
 This project is an implementation of rock-paper-scissors game using the programming language Java.
 It supports only "computer vs computer" version (for now).
 Feel free to download and edit the code.
-Enjoy your favourite music tracks!!!
+Enjoy the classic game!!!
 <br/>
 <br/>